According to the U.S. Census Bureau, here are just a few of the reasons home buyers prefer homes heated with natural gas:

 RS-2 (Residential): The customer will be billed under the lower RS-2 tariff if they have natural gas heat and a natural gas water heater.

 GS-1 (General Service): Small commercial or light industrial business will be billed for natural gas service under the GS-1 tariff.

-The following cost comparisons for Natural Gas space heating vs. electric are based on 526therms per year consumed by the average Intermountain Gas Company residential customer using natural gas for space heating.
+The following cost comparisons for Natural Gas space heating vs. other energy sources are based on 506 therms per year consumed by the average Intermountain Gas Company residential customer using natural gas for space heating.

-The following cost comparisons for Natural Gas space heating vs. electric are based on 541 therms per year consumed by the average Intermountain Gas Company residential customer using natural gas for both space and water heating.
+The following cost comparisons for Natural Gas space heating vs. other energy sources are based on 771 therms per year consumed by the average Intermountain Gas Company residential customer using natural gas for both space and water heating.

 Interested in natural gas information for commercial and large commercial business usage?
 Use the links below to determine which information best suits your gas needs.

 A commercial business using less than 2,000 therms a day and less than 200,000 therms annually click here.